PrathyushaBajanthri/DS_Portfolio/deep_learning/low_resource_language_translation/README.md

 # Low Resource Language Translation using Neural Machine Translation

 This project concentrates on a niche topic of NLP: `Low Resource Language Translation`.
-As the word suggests, a language is considered as `Low Resource Language` when its online presence is considerably less.
+As the word suggests, a language is considered a `Low Resource Language` when its online presence is considerably less.
 A Neural Machine Translation (NMT) system can produce better translations when it is developed using a large collection of parallel corpora.
-In the case, of High Resource Languages, with extensive data available in the digital format, it is comparatively easier to develop an NMT system that can perform at a state-of-the-art level.Whereas, in the case of a Low Resource Language, as the data in digital format is scarce the development of an NMT system with a state-of-the-art level requires more effort.Even though significant strides are made in Low Resource Language Translation, there is a minute gap that needs to be addressed in the case of Indian Languages.This project explores the development of an NMT system that can translate from a High Resource Language -English to a LowResource Language-Hindi.
-Also Finetuning, Domain Adaptation that allows the NMT system to translate data of a specific topic understanding the terminology of both source and target languages.
+In the case, of High Resource Languages, with extensive data available in the digital format, it is comparatively easier to develop an NMT system that can perform at a state-of-the-art level.
+Whereas, in the case of a Low Resource Language, as the data in digital format is scarce the development of an NMT system with a state-of-the-art level requires more effort.
+Even though significant strides are made in Low Resource Language Translation, there is a minute gap that needs to be addressed in the case of Indian Languages.
+This project explores the development of an NMT system that can translate from a High Resource Language -English to a LowResource Language-Hindi.
+Also Finetuning, Domain Adaptation allows the NMT system to translate data of a specific topic understanding the terminology of both source and target languages.

 ## Data Used